Alejogb1/job-board/blog-data/why-arent-images-displaying-on-my-github-pages-site-after-adding-a-custom-domain.md

 id: "why-arent-images-displaying-on-my-github-pages-site-after-adding-a-custom-domain"
 ---

-Okay, let's tackle this.
-I’ve seen this issue crop up more times than I care to count, and it's usually a subtle combination of factors rather than one glaring mistake.
+,  I’ve seen this issue crop up more times than I care to count, and it's usually a subtle combination of factors rather than one glaring mistake.
 When you’re moving a GitHub Pages site over to a custom domain, image display problems are often tied to how paths are being interpreted relative to the new base url.
 Let's unpack that.

 The core problem usually stems from a mismatch between how your project references its assets, specifically images, and the way those paths are interpreted once the custom domain is in place.
 Think of it as navigating a city with familiar street names and suddenly those names change, requiring you to recalibrate your entire internal map.
 When you deploy on GitHub Pages directly (username.github.io/repo), the base path is straightforward.
 However, once a custom domain like `mydomain.com` is set up, that base path changes and your image paths may not reflect that.